w4hf/Tools-Ansible-Collections/roles/ee_factory/README.md

 This role is designed to be used as the source of truth configuration as code declaration of EE.

 A gitlab pipeline is provided with the role.
-To use it, copy everything from the `tests` folder to the root directory where the calling playbook resides.
+To use it, copy the `.gitlab-ci.yml` file from the `tests` folder to the root directory where the calling playbook resides.

 Requirements